Are you using LinkedIn hashtags?

 But now, it’s safe to say that LinkedIn hashtags are back and working.
 So let’s take a look at how you can make the most of them.

-How do hashtags work on LinkedIn?
+How do hashtags work on LinkedIn

 Hashtags help users find content on a specific topic.
 And, if you add hashtags to your content, they’ll help you get discovered by other users, including those not connected to you.
+What's more, you can follow hashtags on LinkedIn, meaning that posts containing your chosen ones will appear on your feed.

 From a marketing perspective, that’s the winner – making your LinkedIn content available to a broader audience.

-Do hashtags work on LinkedIn Profiles and Company Pages?
+Do hashtags work on LinkedIn Profiles and Company Pages

 How to use hashtags on LinkedIn